JESWINKNINAN/kubectl-breakingnews/README.md

 If installed, please export the "COUNTRY_CODE" and "API_KEY"

-"kubectl breakingnews" will give the list of breaking news or top headlines
+"kubectl breakingnews" will give the list of breaking news or top headlines from the technology category